-How to upload files from your local desktop to FotoWeb through the web browser.
+How to upload files from your local desktop to Fotoware using the web browser.

-- First click on Upload in the top banner to display the Upload window.
+- Select Upload in the top banner to display the Upload window.

-- Now drag one or more files from your desktop into the upload area (the dotted blue box) or click on the Browse link to locate the files on your computer.
-Previews are loaded for files (.png, .jpg, .jpeg, and .gif) under 200 MB in size, otherwise a placeholder is displayed.
+- Drag one or more files from your desktop into the upload area (the dotted blue box) or click on the Browse link to locate the files on your computer.
+Previews are loaded for files (.png, .jpg, .jpeg, and .gif) under 200 MB in size; otherwise, a placeholder is displayed.

 - Choose the archive to upload the assets from the dropdown list just above the upload area.
-This will list all the areas you have upload access to and, depending on how the system has been configured, you may also be able to select a subfolder.
+This will list all the areas you have upload access to.

 - Now you may need to fill in certain metadata fields, depending on the metadata set that has been applied to the archive.
 This metadata will be written to all the files in the upload queue.